tystar86/python_exercises/Tasks/math.md

 ```

 #39.
->Write a Python program to retrieve the current global context (public properties) for all decimal.
+>Write a function to retrieve the current global context (public properties) for all decimal.

 **Expected Output :**
 ```